doctrine/orm/docs/en/reference/events.rst

 listeners:

 -  Lifecycle Callbacks are methods on the entity classes that are called when the event is triggered.
-As of v2.4 they receive some kind of ``EventArgs`` instance.
+They receive some kind of ``EventArgs`` instance.
 -  Lifecycle Event Listeners and Subscribers are classes with specific callback methods that receives some kind of ``EventArgs`` instance.